hushainyt/javascript-project/README.md

 # javascript-project
-It will contain my javascript project
+It will contain all javascript projects